 One last thing, the stars.
 Do not miss out on going to Arches around 10 PM or later and just staring at the stars.
 The park will be pretty empty so you will have the silence and the stars almost all to yourself.
 Going around 7 or 8 PM will also give you enough daylight to actually see the park before relaxing and watching the stars.
 If I could afford a several thousand dollar camera to take good sky pics, I would probably just fill this article with sky pics.

 To sum it up, go to Arches National Park.
 It is one of the few things I was willing to push through the desert heat for, and that is saying something.

-Check out more pics from my trip to Arches National Park on my Instagram or on a bigger gallery here!
+Check out more pics from my trip to Arches National Park on my Instagram!